dl32958/gruve-ai-expo/README.md

 In HPC / Open OnDemand environments, this should point to the backend reverse-proxy URL.

+## Environment Files

+This project currently uses two Conda environment specifications:

+- `env_backend.yml`
+  Main backend environment for FastAPI, pipeline orchestration, and the primary inference workflow

+- `env_frontend.yml`
+  Auxiliary environment used for the frontend-side runtime setup in the NEU HPC workflow

+The project was developed in the NEU HPC environment, so these environment files reflect the practical runtime setup used during development and experimentation.

 ## Data and Artifacts

 The project uses the following runtime directories: